Dancers in spotlight in dark studio

 WHAT YOU NEED TO KNOW

-The Arts Research Project Grant Application is now on online form.
-You will be asked to provide
+The Arts Research Project Grant Application is now an online form.
+You will be asked to provide:

-- A proposed budget, explaining how the grant funds will be spent
+4. A proposed budget explaining how the grant funds will be spent.

 In special cases, the application may also involve other items:

-- If you have previously received a research grant from the School of Arts please include a section of your proposal summarizing what was accomplished under the previous grant and explain how the current project differs from the earlier one.
+2. If you have previously received a research grant from the School of Arts, please include a section of your proposal summarizing what was accomplished under the previous grant and explain how the current project differs from the earlier one.

 You must be a major within the School of the Arts in order to be eligible.
 Unfortunately, grant funding will not include majors in other schools with a minor/employment in the School of the Arts.

-- Can I be graduating in May and still apply for the grant?
+2. Can I graduate in May and still apply for the grant?

 You must be enrolled during the time period of award including the completion of the project.
 You are eligible if you are graduating in May.
 However, you must complete the project prior to Stop Day in the Spring semester.